gmoyle/UnityPSDLayoutTool/README.md

 ========
 * Layout each PSD layer as Unity 4.3+ Sprites
   * Create Sprite animations using a set of layers as the frames in the animation
-  * **Photoshop Blend Mode Support**: Automatically applies layer blend modes (Normal, Multiply, Screen, Overlay, etc.) to Unity materials
+  * **Full Photoshop Blend Mode Support**: Automatically applies all 16 Photoshop blend modes to Unity materials with mathematically accurate shaders
   * **Layer Opacity Support**: Preserves Photoshop layer opacity settings in Unity
   * **Invisible Layer Filtering**: Skips invisible layers during import to match Photoshop visibility
 * Layout each PSD Layer as Unity 4.6+ UI elements